Syrupyt/SignalSimFinanceManager/README.md

 ## Saving:
   Saves to a savedata.json in the directory you put the executable in.

   ⚠️ WARNING: IF MOVING EITHER OF THESE FILES, MOVE THEM TOGETHER.
-OTHERWISE A NEW SAVE FILE WILL BE CREATED.
+OTHERWISE A NEW SAVE FILE WILL BE CREATED, AND IT'LL BE SET TO ZERO

   The best thing about this?
 It doesn't use your personal files:
     on Linux, it's usually ~/.local/share or ~/.config